rakuishi/aileron/README.md

 # Aileron

-Aileron is an Android library that eliminates the boilerplate of extracting values from bundle in activity.
+Aileron is an Android library that eliminates the boilerplate of extracting values from bundle in activity or fragment.

 ```java
 public class ExampleActivity extends Activity {